hack3rs.ca network-security

 AV-04 · Lateral movement after initial access

-Once inside, attackers use shared credentials, weak segmentation, and poor monitoring to move across systems and escalate privileges.
+Once inside, attackers use shared credentials, over-trusted network paths, and gaps in east-west monitoring to move across systems and escalate privileges before defenders notice.

-$ action: Segment networks, reduce admin sprawl, monitor east-west traffic, and alert on abnormal authentication patterns.
+$ action: Segment networks, reduce admin sprawl, monitor east-west traffic, and alert on abnormal authentication patterns between internal hosts.

 1. Why Lateral Movement Matters